 - Get info about things around you: With your Camera app open, use Google Lens to get info on what you see.
 (For example, about a landmark or how to buy an item.)
 In the camera view, use your finger to touch and hold an object.
 Then tap the circle icon.

-Find contacts & SMS messages
+Find contacts and SMS messages

 - See text messages: You can find your messages in the default Messages app and send text messages.
 See an interactive tutorial about messages.

-- If you had an iPhone: On your iPhone, make sure you turn off iMessage.
+- If you had an iPhone: On your iPhone, make sure that you turn off iMessage.
 If you're in any group chats with friends who have iPhones, start new group chats to get those text messages.

 Talk to your Google Assistant